 In certain instances, the assessor can make a good faith argument that the current appraisal of the property under appeal is less than market value.
 In such cases, the assessor can simply present evidence in support of a higher value.
-However, as discussed in Section II, Part D, the taxpayer has the right to withdraw its appeal before entry of the final order unless the assessor has filed a counterclaim.
+However, as discussed in Section II, Part D, the taxpayer has the right to withdraw its appeal before a decision has been entered unless the assessor has filed a counterclaim.
 Thus, the assessor must decide whether he or she wants to proceed with a hearing to seek a higher value even though the taxpayer has decided to withdraw its appeal.
 See, e.g., A.H.
 Johnson Co., LP (AJ, Davidson County, Tax Year 2011, Initial Decision and Order, July 10, 2013).
 In such instances, the assessor must file the counterclaim before the taxpayer withdraws its appeal.
 See also, Green Hills Market (AJ, Davidson County, Tax Year 2009, Corrected Initial Decision and Order, July 27, 2010) wherein the assessor's counterclaim was dismissed as untimely, but the assessor was able to prove a higher value at the hearing since the taxpayer had not withdrawn its appeal.
+SBOE Rule 0600-01-.10(1) now governs the filing of counterclaims and provides as follows: